Sports car insurance

 Most car insurance policies are written for standard vehicles: those driven to and from work, to run errands and to take your kids to school.
 And most cars can go fast – but not all cars were designed to go fast.
 Sports cars, however, were made to reach top speeds.
 And while they may be thrilling to drive, their ability to accelerate quickly makes them more expensive to insure.

 to Canada’s top financial institutions

 There is no one industry-wide definition of a sports car.
 Still, in general, they tend to have the following attributes:

-- Two doors.
+- Two doors

-- A lighter weight than a standard car.
+- Weigh less than a standard vehicle

 - They are designed for speed.
 This increases the chances that they could be in an accident.

 - They are lightweight.
-Lighter cars are not as safe as their heavier counterparts, and tend to fare worse in a collision.
+Lighter cars are not as safe as their heavier counterparts and tend to fare worse in a collision.

 - They are more prone to theft.
 Because sports cars are often expensive, they are more likely to catch the eye of prospective thieves.

 - They are often driven by young men, which is a well-known high-risk insurance demographic.
-(Men, in general, pay higher insurance premiums because statistically they get in more accidents than women.)
+(Men, in general, pay higher insurance premiums because statistically, they get in more accidents than women.)

 As a result of these details and characteristics, insurance premiums are more expensive than premiums for standard everyday vehicles.